top of page

 Feb 253 min read

-Stop chasing AI drift.
+Stop Chasing AI Drift.
 It’s time to shift from "human in the loop" to "human in control."

 Takeaways Most teams don't have a code quality problem — they have a drift problem.
 AI accelerates drift because it has no access to a system's history, reasoning, or intent.
 The answer isn't better inspection after drift happens — it's governance that prevents it structurally.
 "Human in the loop" means chasing drift; "human in control" means expressing intent through constraints that keep AI within bounds.
 When we create a document and print it, we expect that what comes out